CloudTestDrive/EventLabs/AppDev/K8S/readme.md

 ## Prerequisites ##

-For this lab you will need to use the Github and Wercker Account information provided to you by your instructor.
-As all participants will work on a common environment, we will use "prefixes" throughout this exercise to distinguish between participants.
+For this lab you will need to Github and Wercker Accounts.
+You can use your existing account, create a new one or use a pre-created instance provided to you by your instructor.
+In the case of an instructor-provided environment, all participants will work on a common environment, so we need to use "prefixes" throughout this exercise to distinguish between participants.

 **Please be carefull to read the instructions and use your "userxx" label for the appropriate objects.**